-You may be surprised to learn that your sheets might not be able to tolerate the “Bedding” setting of your washer or your dryer.
-The “Bedding” cycle on many washers agitates vigorously — often with warm water — and sometimes using an extended wash cycle.
+You may be surprised to learn that your sheets might not be able to tolerate the “Bedding” (sometimes called "Bulky") setting of your washer or your dryer.
+The “Bedding” cycle on many washers agitates vigorously — often with warm water — and sometimes using an extended wash cycle and a high spin cycle.
 The dryer’s “Bedding” setting often uses high heat.
 If your sheets’ fabric care instructions say “Normal”, “Delicate/Gentle”, “Cold Water”, and/or “Low Heat”, think twice before selecting the “Bedding” setting!

 Similarly, the “Sanitize” setting often uses uses extra hot water with extra agitation, an extra long soak and cycle time, and a high spin cycle.
 The “Whites” setting often uses hot water with strong agitation and a super high spin cycle.
 If your sheets call for “Normal”, “Delicates/Gentle”, “Cold Water”, and/or “Low Heat”, all of these settings could be the death of your sheets.
 This is particularly important with sheets made of bamboo*, eucalyptus*, rayon*, linen, or microfiber which may be damaged using these cycles just once — even if the damage isn’t immediately visible.

 Now let’s talk about the two most common washer settings recommended by sheets manufacturers, the “Delicates/Gentle” cycle and the “Normal” cycle.
 The “Normal” cycle of many machines uses warm water, medium-high spin, and average agitation.
 “Normal” is suitable only for sheets that can tolerate those conditions (tip: many sheets cannot).
+Extra caution should be paid to your specific appliance, because some "Normal" cycles use a high spin speed.
 The “Delicates/Gentle” cycle is the cycle most sheets should be washed on because it often uses cold water, a low spin speed, and gentle agitation.
 When in doubt, manually set your appliances to match your fabric care instructions.

 This can’t be stressed enough: a read of the care instructions tag will tell you what your sheets require.
-By carefully following your fabric care instructions each and every time, you will extend the life of your sheets.
+By carefully following your fabric care instructions each and every time, you will get the full life expectancy (2-3 years according to the Good Housekeeping Institute) out of your sheets.

-Wad-Free® for Bed Sheets is easy-to-use, reusable, made in the USA, and available at wadfree.com, Amazon, Walmart.com and The Grommet.
+Wad-Free for Bed Sheets is easy-to-use, reusable, made in the USA, and available at wadfree.com.